luigirizzo/netmap/WINDOWS/README.txt

 ------------ GENERAL TIPS -----------------------------------
 To use pkt-gen under Hyper-V with a physical device (generic) two precautions are needed
 - Always specify the MAC address of the sender
-- Go into the configuration of the VM and under "setting-NIC-Advanced Features" enable "Mac Spoofing" or else the packets will be discarded by the
+- Go into the configuration of the VM and under "setting->NIC->Advanced Features" enable "Mac Spoofing" or else the packets will be discarded by the
      Hyper-V virtual switch